DennisLiuCk/jwt-token-gen/README.md

 **Note**: Keys are automatically encrypted using Windows DPAPI and stored securely.

-### 3. Configure the Payload
+### 3. Configure the Payload (with Type Support)

 Edit the payload using either:
-- **Form Mode**: Fill in common fields (userId, username, email, roleCode, etc.)
+- **Form Mode**: Fill in common fields with type selectors for each field
+  - Click the colored type dropdown next to each field to choose: **String**, **Number**, **Boolean**, or **Null**
+  - Type selectors appear as color-coded chips (String=green, Number=blue, Boolean=purple, Null=gray)
+  - Values are automatically converted to the selected type when generating tokens
 - **JSON Mode**: Edit as raw JSON with Monaco Editor syntax highlighting

 Add custom fields as needed by clicking "Add Custom Field" in form mode.
+Each custom field gets its own type selector.

 ### 4. Set Expiration